-A conference involving the athlete, parent, head coach, and the Athletic Director shall be held as soon as practical.
+A conference involving the athlete, parent, head coach, Athletic Director and school Administration shall be held as soon as practical.
 Penalty or discipline will be determined based upon the severity of the violation.
 The range of penalties includes, but is not limited to, detention, temporary suspension from the squad, possible removal from the team or other reasonable disciplinary actions.